crsalves/i-audit/README.md

 These are the steps required to run the project:

+1. Program requirements
+      - Node.js v14.x (Tutorial for Ubuntu: `https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-22-04`)
+      - Docker Engine v20.10.22 (Tutorial for Ubuntu: `https://docs.docker.com/engine/install/ubuntu/`)
+      - MySQL v8.0.32

-1. Clone the repository from github
+2. Clone the repository from github

          git clone git@github.com:crsalves/i-audit.git

       > If you get the error "Permission denied (publickey)", you need to generate and add a new SSH key.
 Please, follow instructions: `https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent`

-2. Open the project in an IDE (for example: WebStorm);
+3. Open the project in an IDE (for example: Visual Studio, WebStorm, or any that supports JavaScript);

-3. Setup the **database**:
+4. Setup the **database**:

    In this step, we use docker-compose to setup a MySQL database.
 Below are the required steps: